Braves complete three-game sweep of slumping Diamondbacks

 ATLANTA -- The Atlanta Braves, swept by Arizona in a three-game home series last year, got payback by completing a sweep of their own Sunday as the Diamondbacks' recent struggles continued.

-Matt Kemp and Matt Adams homered, Brandon Phillips had three doubles and the Braves won 7-1 as left-hander Jaime Garcia ended his five-game losing streak.
+Matt Kemp and Matt Adams homered, Brandon Phillips had three doubles and the Braves won 7-1 as left-hander Jaime Garcia ended his four-game losing streak.

+"That's a good team we swept," Kemp said.
+"We've just got to keep going, but it's a step in the right direction.
+This month is going to decide us going forward and where we stand."

-Garcia, who had won since May 26 in San Francisco, allowed four hits over seven innings as the Diamondbacks (53-39) lost their fifth straight game.
+Garcia, who hadn't won since May 26 in San Francisco, allowed four hits in seven innings as the Diamondbacks (53-39) lost their fifth straight game.

-Acquired from St. Louis over the winter, Garcia (3-7) improved to 6-1 against Arizona in his career.
+Acquired from St. Louis during the winter, Garcia (3-7) improved to 6-1 against Arizona in his career.
 He struck out seven and walked three.

+"That was a big start by Jaime," Braves manager Brian Snitker said.
+"That was a shot in the arm."

+Garcia said, "It was good to do it against a good lineup.
+I'm not going to lie.
+The 'W' felt good."

 The Braves (45-45) have won 16 of their last 24 games to get to .500 after April for the first time since July 7, 2015.

+"We went into the break off a pretty good series in Washington and you can't say enough about what they just did," Snitker said of his team.
+"Getting to .500 is a hurdle.
+It's nice to get there.
+But the way we've played, I feel we should be about five over instead of at .500."

-Arizona, which hadn't lost more than three games in a row until this series, has lost 10 of 13 games.
+Arizona, which hadn't dropped more than three games in a row until this series, has lost 10 of 13 games.

+"We played pretty good the first half.
+Obviously being swept two of the past three series is a big deal," Diamondbacks catcher Jeff Mathis said.
+"We're just not clicking on all cylinders at this moment."

-Diamondbacks starter Zack Godley (3-4) came in with a 2.58 ERA, but allowed seven runs (six earned) over six innings.
+Diamondbacks starter Zack Godley (3-4) came in with a 2.58 ERA but allowed seven runs (six earned) in six innings.
 Although the right-hander struck out a career-high nine, six of the eight hits he allowed went for extra bases.

 Ender Inciarte had a single and double for the Braves, scoring twice and finishing the series 7-for-13.

-Note: EditorsNote: changes Garcia's losing streak to four